 where $p_z^F(z)$ be a prior distribution over the input noise variable $z$.
 We compute the expectations for each minibatch in a balanced manner, sampling from $p_z^F(z)$ as many times as the total number samples drawn from all $p_z^i(z)$ combined.
 By optimizing Eq.~\ref{eq:fusion_d_loss} and~\ref{eq:fusion_g_loss}, the learned fused manifold $\mathbb{M}_F$ will contain all individual approximated manifolds, i.e.\ $\forall i$ $\widetilde{\mathbb{M}}_i \subseteq \mathbb{M}_F$.

 In terms of probability distributions, we are training $G_F$ so that it maps input noise variable $z \sim p_z^F(z)$ to samples of the fused generative distribution $p_g^F(x)$.
 Ideally, $p_g^F(x)$ should approximate the data distribution of $\mathcal{D}_F$.
 Since we do not have direct access to $\mathcal{D}_F$, we are sampling from the generative distributions $\{p_g^i(x)\}$ via generators $\{G_i\}$.
 With our proposed method, the learned $p_g^F(x)$ can be understood as a mixture distribution $\sum_i w_i p_g^i(x)$ with equal weights $w_i$ for all $i$ and $\sum_i w_i = 1$.
 Fig.~\ref{fig:fusion_G}~(left) presents this intuition.
-Based on this, $p_g^F(x)$ grants the fused generator $G_F$ the ability to output samples that lie on the individually learned manifolds $\{\widetilde{\mathbb{M}}_i\}$, effectively learning an approximation $\widetilde{\mathbb{M}}_F$ to the unobservable fused manifold $\mathbb{M}_F$ of real data.
+Based on this, $p_g^F(x)$ grants the fused generator $G_F$ the ability to output samples that lie on the individually learned manifolds $\{\widetilde{\mathbb{M}}_i\}$.
 Fig.~\ref{fig:fusion_G}~(right) shows that the fused generator is combined further with miner $M^z$, which is conducted as introduced in Section~\ref{sec:mineGAN}.